 - If a sentence sounds strained or odd, revise it to make it clear and simple.

 - Delete words that don’t add meaning.
 Do include words that help clarity, though.

 - Delete redundancies.

 - Delete the obvious.

-- Set your email to proofread emails before you send them, but don’t rely on the spelling and grammar checker.
+- Set your email system to proofread emails before you send them, but don’t rely solely on the spellchecker and grammar checker.